Skip to main content

 }

-For brokered upstream IdPs, configure Keycloak mappers for identity_provider, upstream_iss, upstream_sub, and upstream_preferred_username.
+For brokered upstream IdPs, configure Keycloak mappers for identity_provider, upstream_iss, upstream_sub, and upstream_preferred_username. auth_method is one of password, upstream_oidc, upstream_saml, service, anonymous.

-CapTokens and Turn Context
+CapTokens and turn context

 HeaderPurpose